• Skip to content

 Ethical standards in business are built off of a customer focus and commitment to providing value to its customers.

-Not something you would prefer if you are committed to providing value to your customers.
+It is not something you would prefer if you are committed to providing value to your customers.

 2. Accounting Practices